Health

 What is an allergen?

 Your body’s immune system keeps you healthy by fighting off substances that can harm you, such as certain types of harmful viruses and bacteria.
-If you have a food allergy, your immune system identifies protein in a certain food as a danger and reacts in order to protect you.
+If you have a food allergy, your immune system identifies a specific protein in a food as a danger and reacts in order to protect you.
 The substance in the food that triggers the reaction is an allergen.

 Most people need to eat the food in question in order to have an allergic reaction.
 However, some people are highly sensitive to the food they’re allergic to and can have a reaction simply from breathing in the allergen or touching the food item with their skin.